Voxelers/3DAnimationsWithOpenSource/README.md

 ## Animation scene in Godot based on physics

 * Save the initial scene as "initial_physics.tscn"
-* Add a StaticBody node to the Root node (Initial)
+* Add a StaticBody3D node to the Root node (Initial)
   * Move inside it the Box
   * Add to this node a CollisionShape3D
-    * In the properties select BoxShape
+    * In the properties select BoxShape3D
-      * Click in BoxShape and define the same size as the floor: 10, 1, 10
+      * Click in BoxShape3D and define the same size as the floor: 10, 1, 10
 * Add a RigidBody3D node to the Root node (Initial)
   * Move inside it the Sphere
   * Add to this node a CollisionShape3D
-    * In the properties select BoxShape
+    * In the properties select BoxShape3D
-      * Click in BoxShape and select SphereShape.
+      * Click in BoxShape3D and select SphereShape.
 Position it at 0, 5, 0
 * Press in the Top right second Play button (F6) to start the "game"
   * You must see the ball falling due to the gravity until it collides with the floor.